TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 If you have sent timedata <t...> from the PC via powershell or a serial monitor and suddenly your custom labels for the T key set (Layout 4) is scrambled that is because you were in the SDCard mode (brown A-D).
-Correct it by sending the custom label file from the PC to the touchpad for the t key set with the A-D label in white.
+Correct it by sending the custom label file <tlabelfilename>, from the PC to the touchpad for the t key set with the A-D label in brown, and send time data (< or <T) with A-D in brown.

 -----------------------------------------------------------------------------------------------------------------------
 Layout 1 - M Keys - [M1]-[M24] - Cycle through Layout 1 to 4 press [L1-L4] or long-press [Vo]